Social-Evolution-and-Behavior/anTraX/docs/classification.md

 ### Classification workflow

-In this step we will classify each tracklet that was marked as possible single ant tracklet.
-Each of these tracklet will be assigned as either:
+In this step we will classify each tracklet that was marked as a possible single-ant tracklet.
+Each of these tracklets will be assigned as either:

 * An ID from the list of possible IDs
-* A non-ant tracklet, wither as a general category or a specific one if such exist in the classifier.
+* A non-ant tracklet, either as a general category or a specific one if such exist in the classifier.
-* A multi ant tracklet
+* A multi-ant tracklet
-* An ambigious tracklet ('Unknown') in case the classifier couldn't make a decision.
+* An ambiguous tracklet ('Unknown') in case the classifier couldn't make a decision.

 Each tracklet is classified by first classifying all blob images belonging to that tracklet, using the *blob classifier* and then weighting these classifications to produce a whole tracklet classification.
-The blob classifier is a trained deep convolutional network (CNN), that needs to be trained on a trainset of pre-classified blob images
+The blob classifier is a trained deep convolutional network (CNN), that needs to be trained on a trainset of pre-classified blob images.

 ### Creating a training set

-The blob classifier is a trained deep convolutional network (CNN), that needs to be trained on a trainset of pre-classified blob images. anTraX includes an interactive GUI application to prepare such a training set from a tracked experiment:
+The blob classifier is a trained deep convolutional network (CNN), that needs to be trained on a trainset of pre-classified blob images. anTraX includes an interactive GUI application to prepare such a training set from a tracked experiment.
+To launch the GUI, type and run in the terminal:

 ```console
 antrax extract-trainset <expdir> [--session <session>]
 ```

-The app will display blobs images from a randomly selected tracklet, as well as info about the tracklet in the textbox below.
-Using the buttons on the right, you can select the label appropriate for the tracklet, and either export all images to the train set (using the 'export all' button), or select a subset using the 'select frames' button (a frame selection window will open).
-You can move between tracklets using the 'Next' and 'Back' buttons.
+The app will display blobs images from a randomly selected tracklet, as well as info about the tracklet in the text-box below.
+Using the buttons on the right, you can select the label appropriate for the tracklet, and either export all images to the train set (using the ***export all*** button), or select a subset using the 'select frames' button (a frame selection window will open).
+You can move between tracklets using the ***Next*** and ***Back*** buttons.
 See the [tips and best practices](tips.md#training-and-classification) page regarding what are good training set examples.

-By default, the app will load tracklet from the first tracked movie.
-Tracklets from other movies can be loaded using the 'Tracklet' menu.
+By default, the app will load tracklets from the first tracked movie.
+Tracklets from other movies can be loaded using the ***Tracklets*** menu.

 ![trainset extraction](images/extract-trainset1.png)